Choose Right Chart Type for Data Visualization. Part 1: Data Comparison April 12th, 2017 by AnyChart Team

 The current (first) guide of the series is all about chart types that work best for finding out the differences in data: Data Comparison.
-In fact, it is one of the most frequently established purposes of data analysis.
+In fact, it is one of the most frequently established purposes of data analytics.
 And sometimes many people use wrong chart types to fulfil it correctly.
 Now, finally, let’s get to the very point and see what visualization forms work best for comparing data.

 List of Chart Types for Comparing Data